Miami Pushes Global Hub in Luring Latin America Companies

 “We’re always very interested in the high-paying corporate jobs from Latin American headquarters here,” said Jaap Donath, senior vice president for research and strategic planning at the Beacon Council, Miami-Dade’s public-private economic development group.
 “Now we’re getting to ones that are successful in Latin America and are moving into the U.S. market.”

-Read more of “Miami Pushes Global Hub in Luring Latin America Companies” by Bloomberg MagazineTags: College of Business, FIU, FIU Business, Florida International University, Jerry Haar, Media Coverage 2013, Pino Global Entrepreneurship Center
+Read more of “Miami Pushes Global Hub in Luring Latin America Companies” by Bloomberg MagazineTags: College of Business, FIU, FIU College of Business, Florida International University, Jerry Haar, Media Coverage 2013, Pino Global Entrepreneurship Center

 Is this your first time here?
 Subscribe to our